Agges History, Family Crest & Coats of Arms

-Anglo-Saxon name that was originally derived from the baptismal name for the son of Agace.
+The surname Agges is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England in 1066.
+The name Agges comes from a the baptismal name for the son of Agace.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Agges family

 The surname Agges was first found in Huntingdonshire (now a non-metropolitan district of Cambridgeshire) where early records of the name were found as both a forename and a surname.
 The Hundredorum Rolls of 1273 revealed: John Messor et Agacia, uxor sua in Cambridgeshire; Agacia de Gatesdon in Devon; Robert filius Agacie in Cambridgeshire; Symon Agace in Huntingdonshire; and William Agaz in Buckinghamshire.

 The Yorkshire Poll Tax of 1379 listed Simon Agasson.